ai-cfia/nachet-backend/README.md

 * **NACHET_MODEL_ENDPOINT_ACCESS_KEY**: Key used when consuming online endpoint.
 * **NACHET_DATA**: Url to access nachet-data repository
 * **NACHET_HEALTH_MESSAGE**: Health check message for the server.
-* **NACHET_MAX_CONTENT_LENGHT**: Set the maximum size of the file that can upload to the backend.
-Need to be the same size as DevSecOps.
+* **NACHET_MAX_CONTENT_LENGHT**: Set the maximum size of the file that can be upload to the backend.
+Need to be the same size as the `proxy body size` variable from DevSecOps.

 ****
 ### DEPLOYING NACHET